 For more information on fish oil or the inflammation process talk to one of our Exercise Physiologists.

 I know I’m not alone in my concern for the health of Australians and I’m not the first (by any stretch of the imagination) to report on the seriousness of the issue.
 However, I believe that right now we are facing a ‘critical’ period that requires our prioritized attention.
-Let me explain: As an owner of a Personal Training and Exercise Physiology studio in Adelaide I have on one hand experienced the effects of a tough economy over the first half of this calendar year, and unfortunately you probably have too.
 The combination of a number of factors have led to two thirds of respondents to a recent survey stating that they would re-consider gym memberships due to financial pressures.

 Based on these shocking new statistics, Access Economics has recalculated the costs of the burden of obesity on our nation.
 Their report, released at a government forum in Tasmania in August, shows the full cost to be $58 billion, far exceeding the $21 billion bill estimated in 2006.
 The direct costs are estimated at $8.3 billion, with a further $49.9 billion attributable to the value of lost wellbeing and premature death.